Podiatry (specialist foot care)

 • Fitting of nail-correction braces and systems

-They can also advise you on day-to-day foot issues such as what to bear in mind when choosing shoes or important aspects of your personal foot-care routine.
+They can also advise you on day-to-day foot issues such as what to bear in mind when choosing shoes or stockings, and important aspects of your personal foot-care routine.

 Where can I get podiatric treatment?